tyhouch/tylerhouchin-dot-com/content/blogs/why-is-china-flooding-the-world-with-free-ai.md

 ### *Commoditization as Strategy*

-Here's where it gets interesting.
 Brett Adcock, CEO of Figure AI, said it directly when ending their OpenAI partnership in February 2025: "LLMs are getting smarter yet more commoditized.
 For us, LLMs have quickly become the smallest piece of the puzzle."

-If models become commoditized, the money flows elsewhere.
-To the bottom of the stack: infrastructure to run the models.
+**If models become commoditized, the money flows elsewhere.** To the bottom of the stack: infrastructure to run the models.
 To the top of the stack: applications and devices that use them.
 And to the middle: the ecosystem of developers building on top.

 China looked at this landscape and made a bet: we can't win the model monetization game, so let's accelerate commoditization and win everything else.